Push120910/Experiment-1/README.md

 Mostfet is one of the most important compontent in electronics .
 This importance is due to the fact of its compact design , low power consumption ,simple geometry and compatibilty in VLSI technology.
 There are three different configurations in which the mosfet can be connected (namely common drain,gate and source) the most popular being common source and common drain configurations.
-The Mosfet acts as an amplifier in the saturation region of operation where Vgs > Vth,Vgd < Vth and Vds>=Vov for an N channel mosfet.In the common source configuration there is a 180 degree phase shift between input and output.
-There is very high input impedance (Ig=0) ideally infinite.The drain curret
+The Mosfet acts as an amplifier in the saturation region of operation where Vgs > Vth,Vgd < Vth and Vds>=Vov for an N channel mosfet.

+In the common source configuration there is a 180 degree phase shift between input and output.

+There is very high input impedance (Ig=0) ideally infinite.
+The drain curret

 **I= 1/2*kn*(Vov)^2**; **Vov=Vgs-Vth & kn=W/L*un*Cox** for lambda = 0.